morganbenavidez/Trajectory_GANS/README.md

 ## Overview

-This repository contains code for a Trajectory Generative Adversarial Network (Trajectory GAN) implemented in Python.
-The project is designed to run on Manjaro Linux with Python version 3.11.6.
+This repository contains code for comparing six different Trajectory Generative Adversarial Networks (Trajectory GANs) implemented in Python.
+The project is designed to run on Manjaro Linux with Python version 3.11.6 and Git installed.
 It should work on other Linux distributions as long as the Python version matches.

 ## Installation